Graded Lawson-Stone Duality

-To conclude that $\phi^{-1}$ is a morphism in $\GG$, it now suffices to show that it is a covering functor.
-This is shown in~\cite[Proposition 2.15]{Lawson2}, in the case where $S$ and $T$ are Boolean inverse monoids.
-However, the proof, word-for-word, applies in our situation as well. \end{proof}
+To conclude that $\phi'$ is a morphism in $\GG$ it now suffices to check that $\phi^{-1} : \mathcal{D} \to \GP(S)$ is a covering functor.
+The analogue of this statement for proper homomorphisms of Boolean inverse monoids is shown in \cite[Proposition 2.15]{Lawson2}, but the (somewhat lengthy) proof, word-for-word, applies to our situation as well, modulo adjusting notation. \end{proof}

-\begin{prop} Sending each object $S$ to $\, \GP(S)$ and each morphism $\phi$ to $\phi^{-1}$ defines a contravariant functor $\, \GP : \GIS \to \GG$.
+\begin{prop} Sending each object $S$ to $\, \GP(S)$, and each morphism $\phi$ to $\phi'$, as in Lemma~\ref{gr-gp-morph}, defines a contravariant functor $\, \GP : \GIS \to \GG$.
 Here each $\, \GP(S)$ is viewed as a topological groupoid in the topology generated by basic open sets of the form $\mathcal{Y}_s$, as in Lemma~\ref{inv-slice}. \end{prop}